 The oral exam will consist of an uninterrupted 15-minute presentation (time strictly enforced).
-After the presentation, 30 minutes of discussion between the faculty sub-committee and exam participant will follow.
+After the presentation, there will be 30 minutes allocated for discussion between the faculty sub-committee and exam participant.
 The objective of the discussion is to allow the faculty sub-committee to assess the student's exam materials and to provide constructive feedback on the scientific objectives or approach.
 The discussion will cover:

-- Engineering and scientific principles from the core coursework that are related to your research project. - Conclusions, approaches, and knowledge gaps from the prior literature. - Motivation for the research project and potential impact of the work. - The theory and approach of the techniques applied (simulation, analytical, experimental and/or fieldwork). - Strengths and limitations of the approaches and scientific conclusions. - Short-term research plan.
+- Engineering and scientific principles from the core coursework that are related to your research project. - Conclusions, approaches, and knowledge gaps from the prior literature. - Motivation for the research project and potential impact of the work. - The theory and approach of the techniques applied (simulation, analytical, and/or experimental). - Strengths and limitations of the approaches and scientific conclusions. - Short-term research plan.